 For the duration of your trip you will have a bus driver that doubles up as a tour guide.
-I totally appreciate how much work this was for our guide Ronald who took on up to 5/6 hour drives at a time whilst talking through the Red Centre history with us.
+I totally appreciate how much work this was for our guide Ronald, who took on 5-6 hour drives at a time whilst talking through the Red Centre history with us.

 It’s so great to have someone with experience to show you around the sites and walks during the trip.
 Having a guide takes the adventure to a deeper level and the knowledge shared allows for a greater appreciation of the sacred sites you visit.